Allergic Rhinitis (Hay Fever)

 One in five people in the United States suffer from seasonal allergy or hay fever.
 The Allergy Group assists patients in treating symptoms that interfere with their day-to-day activities.

 Do you or your child have the following symptoms?

-- Itchy eyes, nose, roof of the mouth or throat
+- Itchy Eyes, nose, roof of mouth, or throat

 How can a board-certified allergist help?

-Following the detailed history and physical examination, skin scratch tests will be ordered when necessary.
-The test consists of introducing small amounts of the suspected allergens into the skin, using a plastic needle dipped in the allergen “extract”.
+Not sure what is causing your allergies?
+Take an allergy skin test to find out!
+The test consists of introducing small amounts of the suspected allergens onto the skin using a plastic device dipped in allergen extract.
 The results are available in 15-20 minutes.
-This allows us to identify what causes your symptoms.

 Learn more about Allergy Skin Test.

 Once the triggers have been identified, a personalized treatment plan will be outlined with you.
 This can include the following: